wghglory/nx-reactive-angular-tech-share/README.md

 ## Development server

-Run `nx serve seed` for a dev server.
+Run `nx serve rx` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace